abadonna/defold-mesh-binary/README.md

 * Animation tracks
 * Animations baked in textures (for performance)
 * Editor script to generate animation masks
+* Editor script to extract material list

 ## Experimental
-* root motion (only on based track, and I'm not 100% happy with result)
+* Root Motion (only on based track)
 * GameObjects can be attached to bones

 ## Drawbacks
 * Meshes are not visible in Editor, only in runtime There is a dummy model in binary.go, so any mesh can be set on it to make scene more obvious in editor.
 Dummy model is disabled in runtime.

+* It looks like animations (mostly Root Motion ones) should be (optionally) interpolated between frames to avoid jitter.

 ---